cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 <!--Policy: MS.EXO.14.3v1; Criticality: SHALL -->
 - _Rationale:_ Legitimate emails may be incorrectly filtered by spam protections.
 Adding allowed senders is an acceptable method of combating these false positives.
-Allowing an entire domain, especially a common domain like office.com, however, provides for a large number of potentially unknown users to bypass spam protections.
+However, allowing an entire domain, especially a common domain like office.com, provides for a large number of potentially unknown users to bypass spam protections.
 - _Last modified:_ June 2023
 - _Note:_ Allowed senders MAY be added.